zero-stroke/zero-stroke/README.md

 ### Hi there 👋

 ### I like to code
 The programs I made are usually related to finance.
-Python is usually what I use, but sometimes I use C++ or Java.
+Python is usually what I use, but sometimes I use C or Java.
 Other than programming, I like economics, finance, nutrition, and movies.

 - 🔭 I’m currently working on building finance and economics tools